Harryyadav/slate/source/includes/applications.md

 Parameter | Description
 ----------|---------------
-projects  | Includes a list of projects contained associated with an application
+projects  | Includes a list of projects associated with an application

 ## Get a Specific Application